 It’s critical to note that Letrozole cannot be taken during pregnancy or breastfeeding.
 Research shows it may cause damage to developing embryos, but because it is taken before pregnancy, it does not increase the risk of birth defects.

 A 2014 study dedicated to this research found that congenital and chromosomal abnormalities were found in 5 out of 201 (2.5%) of babies conceived with the help of Letrozole, compared to 5 of 171 (2.9%) of babies conceived naturally and 10 of 251 babies (3.9%) conceived with Clomiphene.
 The conclusion showed no significant difference in the overall rate of congenital malformations for children born to mothers who conceived naturally versus using Letrozole or Clomiphene treatments.

 What are Letrozole alternatives?
 Well, if this route has been unsuccessful, it’s time to consider a new path.
 Since Letrozole only addresses ovulation, it doesn’t impact other potential fertility issues.
 The odds of achieving a pregnancy are best when both the egg and sperm come from young, healthy sources that have met specific medical criteria.
-This may mean using an egg donor; according to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52% - the highest of any fertility treatment.
+This may mean using an egg donor; according to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52%, which is the highest of any fertility treatment.
 Higher still is the rate of success with a surrogate.
 IVF clinics in the US have a surrogacy success rate of about 75%, and that number can increase as high as 95% for a birth once the gestational carrier is pregnant.